HarshadRanganathan/helm-aws-prometheus-stack/README.md

 1. Create a new IAM policy `prometheus-pol` with the policy document at `iam/policy.json`

+Replace `${bucket_name}` placeholder with the S3 bucket where you want the prometheus metrics to be stored

 2. Create a new IAM role `prometheus-rol` and attach the IAM policy `prometheus-pol`

 3. Update the trust relationship of the IAM role `prometheus-rol` as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.